Injury-prone but capable of brilliance: Is it time for Manchester United to ditch Pogba? | Goal.com

 Nevertheless, United do want to sign a player who can take charge of a game and lend support to the club’s strikers, and money is not an obstacle in the chase for most of their targets.

-That role in the team should by now have been fulfilled by Pogba.
+That role in the team should have been fulfilled by Pogba by now.
 He has spent a sizeable time out of the first-team picture, dropped by Mourinho for various reasons, and throughout his time at Old Trafford he has been susceptible to injuries.

-Even now, coming back from a ankle problem, he has been laid low by an unspecified illness that Solskjaer believes could keep him out until the end of the year.
-Some fans are speculating that he is more unwilling than unwell, and at least report suggests that a number of United insiders anticipate his departure.
+Even now, coming back from an ankle problem, he has been laid low by an unspecified illness that Solskjaer believes could keep him out until the end of the year.
+Some fans are speculating that he is more unwilling than unwell.

 His future was made even less clear by Mino Raiola’s interview with The Telegraph on Friday.
 Pogba's agent claims that the French star wants to stay at the club and win trophies, but that he requires more support to do so.